 Following is a list of cases that have, or are likely to, generate a significant amount of public interest.
 To assist the public with participation in these matters, summaries with docket numbers are provided below along with a link to our Delafile system for related documents.

-PSC Docket No. 16-0649 – On May 17, 2016, Delmarva Power & Light Company (“DPL”) filed an application seeking approval for increases in electric distribution rates.
-The application is available through the DelaFile E-filing system .
+PSC Docket No. 22-0897 – On December 15, 2022, Delmarva Power & Light Company filed an application seeking approval for a $72,341,000 increase in electric distribution rates.
+For a typical residential customer using an average of 844 kWh, the bill impact is an increase of 8.35% or $10.41.
+The application is available through the Delafile E-filing system.

 Electric Industry Restructuring in Delaware